harshdevcode/Blogs-Project/posts/authentication-authorization-difference.md

 | e.g. When a college student walks into their campus, they have to showcase their identity card at the gate to get authenticated as a student of the institution. | e.g. Once the student is authenticated they walk towards their pre-allocated building, towards their floor, and their classroom.
 This is where Authorization is in play, the student does not have access to the professor’s cabin or the principal’s office. |

-### Authentication and Authorization in Cloud Computing
+### Authentication and Authorization in Cloud Computing {#authentication-and-authorization-in-cloud-computing}

 Authentication and authorization are essential components required for securing cloud computing environments.
 They help ensure that only authorized individuals or entities can access resources and perform actions within the cloud infrastructure.